iksnae/rise-and-code/book/chapter-07/chapter-summary.md

 Remember that becoming a proficient programmer is not about memorizing solutions but developing the ability to approach any problem systematically.
 Each challenge you solve strengthens your problem-solving muscles.
 Even when you struggle, you're building valuable skills.

-The most successful self-taught programmers are those who embrace challenges and persist through difficulties.
+The most successful programmers are those who embrace challenges and persist through difficulties.
 By working through this chapter, you've taken significant steps toward developing the independence and problem-solving abilities that will serve you throughout your programming journey.

 Keep practicing, stay curious, and trust in your growing abilities!